lukas-hinterleitner/master-thesis/README.md

 source master_thesis.venv/bin/activate
 ```

-Check if virtual environment is used:
+Check if the virtual environment is used:
 ```shell
 which python
 ```